reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 The electrs configuration file is located in `/mnt/hdd/electrs/electrs.conf`.
 The default parameters are enough, except for the password which must be replaced by the one generated earlier when configuring bitcoind.

-Run the following command `docker-compose up -d electrs` to start the service and check the logs to be sure that the service is running properly.
+Run the following command `docker compose up -d electrs` to start the service and check the logs to be sure that the service is running properly.

 For this example, we can see that electrs has already indexed the entire blockchain (`height=769944`, same block height as bitcoind).